MatthewLSnell/2017---2019-Philadelphia-Pedestrian-Fatalities-Analysis/README.md

 + First, I utilized Python to perform reverse geocoding to extract location data using the Nominatim geocoding service.
 + Next, I imported the data into Postgresql and executed SQL queries to analyze the data.
-+ I created an interactive Tableau to visualize and share my insights.
++ I created an interactive Tableau dashboard to visualize and share my insights.